I've been after a project for a while, and I think I may have found the right one.

 Some preliminary photos from the shoot

 Below I've attached four images from this morning's shoot.
-If you want to see some more, check out the Three Houses page of my portfolio.
-I'll be updating it as and when I take more photos, so keep an eye out!
+I'll be adding more photos as and when I take them, so keep an eye out!

 Check out my portfolio for more little projects like this.
 Thanks for reading.